 Tools for Educators

 The worksheets linked below are intended to provide educators and students with ideas about how to analyze and interpret specific types of primary resources.
+For a general analysis of primary sources and how to analyze them, click here.

 - Broadside or Leaflet